Gladouu/Pulmonary-Embolism/README.md

 These competitions propose to develop a Machine Learning algorithm to detect and characterize instances of pulmonary embolism on chest CT studies.

-## Available soon in this directory, my pulmonary embolism detection algorithm.
+**Available soon in this directory, my pulmonary embolism detection algorithm.**

-### For more details, please consult the [README.md](https://github.com/Gladouu/Pulmonary-Embolism/tree/main/API/README.md) inside the API folder.
+**For more details, please consult the [README.md](https://github.com/Gladouu/Pulmonary-Embolism/tree/main/API/README.md) inside the API folder.**

-{: style="text-align: justify"}
+{: .text-justify}